-The bulk of our revenue is generated from fees paid by registered members of our education platforms.
-We also generate revenue from technology services to private companies and government agencies.
-The number of registered members of our platforms has increased from 0.7 million as of December 31, 2014 to 50.8 million as of March 31, 2019, 68.5 million as of March 31, 2020 and 83.4 million as of March 31, 2021.
-The number of feepaying members, including registered members of our vocational training platform and our virtual simulation experimental programs, increased from 49,936 as of December 31, 2014 to 2.3 million as of March 31, 2019, 3.1 million as of March 31, 2020, but decreased to 1.62 million as of March 31, 2021.
-Our revenue reached \$24.7 million in fiscal year 2019, \$28.6 million in fiscal year 2020 and \$29.2 million in fiscal year 2021.
+The bulk of our revenue is generated from fees paid to the VIE by registered members of its education platforms.
+The VIE also generates revenue from the technology services to private companies and government agencies.
+Since the VIE launched the first online education platform in 2014, the number of registered members of the platforms has increased from 0.7 million as of December 31, 2014 to 68.5 million as of March 31, 2020, 83.4 million as of March 31, 2021 and 99.3 million as of March 31, 2022.
+The number of fee-paying members, including registered members of the vocational training platform and the virtual simulation experimental programs, increased from 49,936 as of December 31, 2014 to 3.1 million as of March 31, 2020.
+Due to the intensified competition in the vocational education market in China, the number of fee-paying members decreased to 1.6 million as of March 31, 2021 and 1.2 million as of March 31, 2022.